helium/HIP/0080-updating-dao-utility-score.md

 ## veHNT Delegation

-The Score proposed in HIP-51 gives such a high weight to veHNT delegation, which is considered as a linear factor, that an unequal distribution of veHNT between subDAOs could fully dominate all other components of the Score.
+The Score proposed in HIP 51 gives such a high weight to veHNT delegation, which is considered as a linear factor, that an unequal distribution of veHNT between subDAOs could fully dominate all other components of the Score.
 Thus, either the IOT subDAO (despite its network size) or the MOBILE subDAO (despite its expected DC burn) could be completely marginalized by a single large delegation of veHNT.
 This could allow economic interests of investors to override all other contributions of DAO participants in deciding the distribution of HNT.

-Therefore, the new DAO Utility Score proposed by HIP-78 considers veHNT delegation and DC burn equally, by multiplying together the square root of each.
+Therefore, the new DAO Utility Score proposed by HIP 80 considers veHNT delegation and DC burn equally, by multiplying together the square root of each.

 # New Onboarding Fee

-The Utility Score proposed in HIP-78 eliminates the incentive for subDAOs to compete for HNT emissions through the onboarding fees charged to their Hotspots, as fees are no longer relevant to the Score and thus the share of HNT emissions to each subDAO.
+The Utility Score proposed in HIP 80 eliminates the incentive for subDAOs to compete for HNT emissions through the onboarding fees charged to their Hotspots, as fees are no longer relevant to the Score and thus the share of HNT emissions to each subDAO.

 The sole remaining purpose of onboarding fees is to protect the Helium DAO from nuisance attacks caused by onboarding an arbitrary number of invalid hotspots.

-Therefore, the Helium DAO, with HIP-78, sets the onboarding fee for all subDAOs universally to $5, to be modified in the future as needed through Helium DAO governance.
+Therefore, the Helium DAO, with HIP 80, sets the onboarding fee for all subDAOs universally to $5, to be modified in the future as needed through Helium DAO governance.
 A Hotspot participating in multiple subDAOs shall burn a separate fee to each subDAO independently.

-As a one-time exception, all MOBILE Hotspots onboarded prior to the implementation of HIP-70 through the legacy onboarding procedure, which was introduced in the implementation of HIP-53, shall be considered to have been onboarded to both the MOBILE and the IOT subDAOs.
+As a one-time exception, all MOBILE Hotspots onboarded prior to the implementation of HIP 70 through the legacy onboarding procedure, which was introduced in the implementation of HIP 53, shall be considered to have been onboarded to both the MOBILE and the IOT subDAOs.

 # Drawbacks